lukaszsobieraj/prototype/README.md

   1. Basic configuration location: Prototype Bundle\Dependency Injection\Configuration This is build on a tree structure with TreeBuilder object.
 Default file always appears after generate new bundle.
 Includes information about basic elements of application, e.g. twigs.
 It could be overwritten by Controller(application), Service.

   2. Services configuration location: Prototype Bundle\Services\Config.
+The basis of this structure is merging of associative arrays process.
 Main pattern for create this kind of configuration looks like example below:

 ```
 actions: